You shipped it. Now make it bulletproof.

 );

-The tricky version is dynamic sorting.
-When you ask AI to add sortable columns, it generates this:
+The trickier version is dynamic sorting, which AI generates like this:

 const result = await pool.query(